CPK Insurance

 Why Cleaning Service Businesses Need Insurance

-Cleaning work looks simple from the outside, but the insurance decision usually turns on how your business actually moves through other people's property.
+Cleaning work looks simple from the outside, but the insurance decision turns on how your business actually moves through other people's property.
 One crew may handle recurring residential visits with the homeowner away.
 Another may clean medical-adjacent offices after business hours.
 A third may rotate through apartment turnovers, carrying supplies up stairwells, working around maintenance vendors, and documenting pre-existing damage before starting.
 A useful cleaning service insurance quote accounts for those differences instead of treating every cleaning company the same.

-General liability insurance is often the first place owners focus because many cleaning claims start with the client's property or the client's visitor.
+General liability insurance is the first place owners focus because many cleaning claims start with the client's property or the client's visitor.
 A wet entry tile, a scratched floor, a broken fixture, or an allegation that a crew damaged electronics during dusting can all become disputes that cost time and money even before fault is clear.
-If your contracts require proof of coverage before work starts, the liability review should match the locations you service, the type of premises you enter, and the limits your customers expect.
+If your contracts require proof of coverage before work starts, the liability terms should match the locations you service, the type of premises you enter, and the limits your customers expect.

 Workers compensation insurance matters if you have employees because cleaning is physical, repetitive work.
 Crews lift trash, move small furniture, carry vacuums, handle extension cords, and work around slick surfaces.
 New hires, seasonal staffing changes, and fast route schedules can all affect how you think about staffing and classification.
 If you use team leads, split shifts, or overnight work, bring that up during the quote process so payroll and job duties are classified accurately.

 Commercial auto insurance deserves close attention when your business relies on vehicles to keep jobs on schedule.
 Many cleaning companies move from site to site all day, sometimes with multiple drivers using the same vehicle.
 Personal auto coverage may not be designed for that business use.
-If employees transport supplies, ladders, floor machines, or company equipment, review who drives, what is carried, where vehicles are parked, and whether jobs are concentrated in dense urban areas or spread across a wide service territory.
+If employees transport supplies, ladders, floor machines, or company equipment, spell out who drives, what is carried, where vehicles are parked, and whether jobs are concentrated in dense urban areas or spread across a wide service territory.

 The strongest quote process is operational, not generic.
 List your service lines, such as recurring house cleaning, office janitorial work, move-in and move-out cleaning, deep cleans, and turnover service.
 Note whether you work during business hours or after hours, whether clients provide supplies or you do, and whether you use employees, subcontractors, or both.
 Bring sample contracts, driver information, payroll details, and current certificates if you have them.
-Then review limits, deductibles, and policy terms against the way your crews actually enter, clean, transport, and close out each job.
+Then weigh limits, deductibles, and policy terms against the way your crews actually enter, clean, transport, and close out each job.

 Recommended Coverage for Cleaning Service Businesses